MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 # Use the business card reader component in a canvas app

-Use the AI Builder business card reader component to detect business cards, and extract the information from the card.
+Use the AI Builder business card reader component to detect business cards, and extract their information.
 You can take photos directly in the component, or load images that you've taken.
 Data is identified and extracted using the properties listed below.

 > [!NOTE]
 > - This component isn't supported in Internet Explorer.